juanfernandes/juanfernandes-uk/src/uses/uses.md

 description: These are the tools I like to use, it's ones I use when I can, but as a contractor I am used to adapting and using what ever tools the client needs me to use.
-keywords: uses/ tools, software, hardware, office setup, freelance web designer, frontend developer
+keywords: uses, tools, software, hardware, office setup, freelance web designer, frontend developer

 ---